 Humaginarium is for adults who crave understanding and control of their bodies but are baffled by biomedicine, fearful of clinical care, and alarmed by search results on symptoms.

 In 1938 historian Johan Huizinga analyzed the influence of play on culture.
 His book Homo Ludens argues that play is more than fun; it’s a crucible of human development.
 In 1970 engineer and teacher Clark Abt studied the influence of games on pedagogy.
-His book Serious Games coined an oxymoron for games that are more than fun; they are powerful educational technology.
+His book Serious Games coined an oxymoron for games that are powerful educational technology.
 In 2003 linguist James Gee argued that video games purporting to be pure fun are more than that.
 His book What Video Games Have to Teach Us About Learning and Literacy concludes that interactive entertainment endows players with knowledge, skills, and the drive to do and be better.

 Fifty years of research in varied disciplines (psychology, mathematics, military science, economics) warrants the approach we take to amuse and edify consumers.
 Our entertainment is more than capable of increasing health literacy.